tpqw/MyTest/README.md

 # MyTest

-#1 The code for the leetcode exercise.
+# The code for the leetcode exercise.

 #using UltraEdit test.

+"leetcode.cpp" for the easy exercise from leetcode¡£